Jewellery made on commission.

 These two sisters each had jewellery lying around that they no longer wore, and there were also both of their parents’ wedding rings that they wanted to reuse.
 Another thing they both wanted was to incorporate their father’s ashes into the rings.
 It started with picking a matching gemstone, and we designed both rings around those gemstones.
 Two sisters, each with their desires and personalities.
 We re-used some diamonds from the existing jewellery in one of the rings.
 They ended up being two beautiful and unique rings.

-Below you can view some more individual images of various assignments I have completed in the last few years.
-They are fragments, phases and also pictures of the final jewellery.
-Do you have questions, or would you like to have a piece of jewellery made?
-Whether or not from your existing (precious) gold jewellery?
-Please feel free to contact me for a no-obligation appointment.
-Then we will sit down together and talk about what your wishes are.
+Below, you can view individual images of various assignments Sarah has completed over the past few years.
+These images show fragments, different stages and final photographs of the jewellery.
+Do you have questions, or would you like a piece of jewellery made using your existing treasured gold jewellery or otherwise?
+Please feel free to contact Sarah for a no-obligation appointment.
+You are welcome to visit her studio in Beltrum.